Students Sitting in Lobby

 Overview

-As a Catholic, Vincentian, Metropolitan, and Global university, St. John's offers a core curriculum that enacts a Catholic and Vincentian identity, affirms the values of the liberal arts and sciences, and develops an engaged citizenry to serve their communities.
+As a Catholic, Vincentian, metropolitan, and global university, St. John's offers a core curriculum that enacts a Catholic and Vincentian identity, affirms the values of the liberal arts and sciences, and develops an engaged citizenry to serve their communities.

-The core, based in our Catholic and Vincentian traditions, provides a unique foundation emphasizing the dignity of the human person and the diversity of human communities, the objectivity of moral values, and ongoing critical self-reflection on the relationship between faith and reason.
+The Core, based in our Catholic and Vincentian traditions, provides a unique foundation emphasizing the dignity of the human person and the diversity of human communities, the objectivity of moral values, and ongoing critical self-reflection on the relationship between faith and reason.

 The University’s Catholic identity demands the inclusion of all voices and perspectives in our common task to understand the world and how we should live in it.
 It provides an entry into humanity’s ongoing search for shared, universal values, as expressed in the University’s core values of truth, love, respect, opportunity, excellence, and service.